Democratic Republic of the Congo

 ANALYSIS:

 Various armed groups have exploited the absence or weakness of state authority in eastern DRC to perpetrate attacks against civilians for decades.
 Rampant impunity and competition for control of profitable minerals have enabled the proliferation of such groups.
-Ethnically motivated and deliberate attacks by armed groups against displaced Congolese have led to waves of secondary displacement while sexual violence is once again being used as a weapon of war to terrorize and control communities affected by conflict.
+Ethnically motivated and deliberate attacks against displaced Congolese have led to waves of secondary displacement while sexual violence is once again being used as a weapon of war to terrorize and control communities.

-Amid widespread violence across the eastern provinces, the withdrawal of MONUSCO has raised concerns regarding the future of civilian protection.
-The drawdown of MONUSCO from areas where peacekeepers regularly patrolled may exacerbate an existing security and protection vacuum, putting civilians at further risk.
-FARDC offensives often trigger violent reprisals by armed groups who target civilians.
-By routinely integrating members of armed groups who have been implicated in past crimes into the FARDC, the government has encouraged impunity, while posing risks to civilians.
+Amid widespread violence across the eastern provinces, the phased withdrawal of MONUSCO has raised concerns regarding the future of civilian protection.
+The drawdown of MONUSCO from areas in South Kivu where peacekeepers regularly patrolled may exacerbate an existing security and protection vacuum, putting civilians at further risk.
+By integrating members of armed groups who have been implicated in past crimes into the FARDC, the government has encouraged impunity, while posing further risks to civilians.

 RISK ASSESSMENT:

-• Indiscriminate use of heavy artillery, shelling and bombings near civilian areas, including displacement camps, hospitals and schools.
+• Indiscriminate use of heavy artillery, shelling and bombings near civilian areas, including displacement camps, hospitals and schools, as well as threats posed by unexploded ordnance.

-• Growing trend of conflict-related sexual violence, disproportionately impacting displaced women and girls.
+• Recurrent conflict-related sexual violence, disproportionately impacting displaced women and girls.

-• Existing security vacuum exacerbated by FARDC deployment to fight M23, emboldening other armed groups to target civilians.
+• Existing security vacuum exacerbated by FARDC deployment to fight M23 and MONUSCO withdrawal, emboldening other armed groups to remobilize and target civilians.

 NECESSARY ACTION:

-The DRC government and all regional and international forces must ensure that protecting civilians remains their primary priority as they address the ongoing threat posed by armed groups.
+The DRC government and all regional and bilateral forces must ensure that protecting civilians and upholding human rights remain their primary priorities as they address the ongoing threat of armed groups.
 A vetting process within the FARDC should be implemented to identify and provisionally remove individuals who may have been implicated in serious human rights violations while cases are pending.
-All forces deployed in the eastern provinces should prevent, investigate, address and publicly report violations and abuses of human rights and violations of IHL.
+The FARDC must cease using abusive militias as proxy forces.
+All forces should investigate and publicly report on IHL violations and human rights abuses.

 GET INVOLVED